Welcome to my website. I am a PhD candidate at EPFL (Swiss Finance Institute).

 The Role of Institutional Venture Capital Firms in Startup Success

-Institutional Venture Capital (IVC) Firms specifically are responsible for most of the successful outcomes in venture capital, with a distinct (separable) and incremental (positive) effect toward success.
+Institutional Venture Capital (IVC) Firms specifically are responsible for most of the successful outcomes in the U.S. VC market, with a distinct (separable) and incremental (positive) effect toward success.

 Presentations: EPFL-UNIL PhD Workshop (2023), Junior Academics Research Seminars (JARS) (2024)